durbank/HMA-cluster/docs/outline-draft.md

 - Treichler et al. (2019) attempted an automated clustering technique that failed (they think due to the high number of features)
 - Bolch et al. (2019) divided HMA into 22 sub-regions (based on existing regional deliniations, and topographical and climatological characteristics of different mountain ranges)

-Summarize my contributiona and how it fits in with/fill gaps in prior work
+Summarize my contributions and how it fits in with/fill gaps in prior work

 - Blah
 - Blah